sourabhtk37/starchat/README.md

 }
 ```

-#### example of output dictionary after the CLIENT has sent to the SYSTEM the email address where to send the reset link (state "send_password_generation_link")
+#### Example of output dictionary after the CLIENT has sent to the SYSTEM the email address where to send the reset link (state "send_password_generation_link")

 ```json
 {